Gibraltar

 I thought Gibraltar would be more walkable, but there are many curved roads without access to cross streets, many hills and other obstacles, so we took a taxi to see Europa Point after checking in to the hotel.
 There are many great sites here, although they were also difficult to get to.
 They were setting up for a mountain bike race, the MTB Eliminator World Cup, so we had to weave between some metal barricades set up on the road to block off the course.

 The Europa Point Lighthouse wasn’t open for visitors but definitely worth seeing.
-We also saw Harding’s Battery and the exhibits underneath.
+We saw Harding’s Battery and the exhibits underneath.
 There was great information about Gibraltar, its history, and battles from the siege to WWII.

-We also learned it was named for Tariq ibn Ziyad.
+We learned it was named for Tariq ibn Ziyad.
 He initiated the Muslim conquest of the Iberian peninsula in 711-718.
 He crossed the strait from Africa and kept his troops at what is now known as the Rock of Gibraltar.
 The name “Gibraltar” is the Spanish derivation of the Arabic name Jabal Ṭāriq or “mountain of Ṭāriq”.

 We also saw the General Sikorski Memorial.
-General Sikorsky died in a B24 crash in 1943 here, he was commander in commander-in-chief of the Polish Army and Prime Minister of the Polish government in exile.
+General Sikorsky died in a B24 crash in 1943 here, he was commander-in-chief of the Polish Army and Prime Minister of the Polish government in exile.

 All of Europa Point offers beautiful views of the Rock, Morocco and the Bay of Gibraltar.